wgedeon/comfyui_play_traversal/README.md

 ## [<font style="color: orange;">in progress</font>] Iteration 3: State transfer

 State must be transfered from a previous batch processing step to the current one, in order to ensure a smooth batch-to-batch continuity.

-* currently investigating the use of `RES4LYF`, still working on the 'state_info' transfer.

 ## [<font style="color: blue;">next</font>] Iteration 4: Output combine